 2021 Aging Related State Legislation

 State legislatures across the country are convening to pass legislation, including measures aimed at addressing issues that arose during the Covid-19 pandemic.
 LeadingAge state partners have been actively advocating for members at their state legislature.
-State legislatures have adjourned their session for the year in 28 states with LeadingAge partners.
-Here is what was passed and signed into law by Governors in those states.
+State legislatures have adjourned their session for the year in 39 states with LeadingAge partners.
+Here is what was PASSED and signed into law by Governors in those states.
 The state names are direct links to the bills.
-We will continue to provide updates on other states as that information becomes available.

 - Texas requires a health care institution that received funds under the Coronavirus Aid Relief, and Economic Security Act to report the money received to the Health and Human Services Commission (HHSC) on a monthly basis.
 A health care institution is not required to report Paycheck Protection Program money received as a loan during the coronavirus disease public health emergency from the U.S. Small Business.
 The bill exempts an institution from the reporting requirement if the institution returned or repaid the money to the federal government.